moveit/moveit2_tutorials/doc/how_to_guides/ompl_constrained_planning/ompl_constrained_planning.rst

 Configure OMPL
 ^^^^^^^^^^^^^^^^
 OMPL reads configurations parameters from a file called :code:`ompl_planning.yaml`.
+This tutorial adds the required parameters directly in the launch file, but they can also be set in the yaml file.
 This tutorial uses the Panda robot, for which this file can be found in :code:`panda_moveit_config/config/ompl_planning.yaml`.
-We will add a parameter to tell OMPL to plan in a constrained state space by setting :code:`enforce_constrained_state_space`.
+Add a parameter to tell OMPL to plan in a constrained state space by setting :code:`enforce_constrained_state_space`.
 In addition, if the parameter `projection_evaluator`_ was not yet specified we also need to add it.

 .. code-block:: yaml